aml-org/amf/scripts/json-based-specs/update-schema/README.md

 # JSON-Based Specs — Schema Bundler & Instance Updater

 Bundles JSON Schema files by resolving all external `$ref` references and inlining them into a single self-contained schema.
-Also copies test instance files (valid/invalid) from the source specification repository into each module's test resources.
+Also copies test instance files (valid/invalid) from the source specification repository into the AMF and APB projects.

 ## Prerequisites